 - As you come into your intentions, refine them so that they are constantly evolving.
 For example, you could start out with a broad intention such as “I intend to live in joy,” but if you’re struggling with how to achieve that, you could change it to: “I intend to live in joy by performing random acts of kindness.
 Making other people happy makes me happy.”

 - Setting short-term intentions works best.
 We’ve seen this with resolutions.
 Staring down 365 days of going to the gym/practicing Spanish/committing to a no-spend lifestyle can be daunting!
 So daunting that we don’t even get started.
 Baby steps are often the best kinds of steps.

 For more tips about how to craft your intentions in a meaningful, positive way, check out Duanita’s great piece on “Writing Effective Affirmative Intentions."

-Using your Personal Journals to Set Intentions
+Using a Blank Notebook to Set Intentions

 There are several benefits to getting your intentions down in a writing journal:

 - It gives you the time and ability to evaluate your intentions.
 If they aren’t quite perfect to start, you can keep fiddling with the wording until they are.

 - Writing things down is a way to hold yourself accountable for follow-through.